satishThakur/data-science/machine-learning/ml-intro/notes.md

 ### Unsupervised Machine Learning
 As in supervised learning the data is already labeled with y (the output), in contrast in unsupervised learning data is not labeled.
 The algorightm tries to find pattern within the data.
 One typical class of unsupervised learning is "Clustering" for example: Google news which cluster the realted articles together.
 Another class of unsupervised leatning is "Anomaly detection".
-Examples could be "Froud detection".
+Examples could be "Fraud detection".
 Unsupervised learning is also used for "Dimentionality Reduction" - compressing data to fewer data set without compromising the kowledge.

 ![Machine Learning](images/ml-intro.png)